MightyCall Mobile MightyCall Mobile AppGoogle Play

 How does a VoIP phone service work?

-This is done over the internet, so to use a VoIP phone system in Canada, you need to be plugged into a router/wall socket (as some computers have this capability) or you need Wi-Fi or satellite signal (an internet connected phone).
+This all happens incredibly rapidly; if it did not, conversations would be impossible.
+This is done over the internet, so to use a VoIP phone system in Canada, you need to be plugged into a router/wall socket (as some computers have this capability), or you need Wi-Fi or a satellite signal (an internet-connected phone).

-The list of top VoIP in Canada
+The list of top VoIP providers in Canada

 There are a lot of VoIP providers in Canada.
 But as to who is the best – well, we thought we’d help you out there with a list: